Alvor1991/PP4-Physio/README.md

 **ClientTestimonial Model**

 * **Client Name**: A `CharField` that stores the name of the client providing the testimonial.
-* **Testimonial Text**: A `TextField` containing the testimonial provided by the client, describing their experience and satisfaction.
+* **Testimonial Text**: A `TextField` containing testimonials provided by users, describing their experience and satisfaction.
 * **Active**: A `BooleanField` indicating whether the testimonial is currently active and displayed on the website.
-Defaults to `True`.
-* **Date Added**: A `DateTimeField` of when the testimonial was added, allowing for tracking and organization of client feedback.
+* **Date Added**: A `DateTimeField` of when the testimonial was added, allowing for tracking & organization of user feedback.

 The `ClientTestimonial` model model manages and displays client feedback on the website, showcasing positive experiences and building credibility to attract potential clients